samumei/ddecompose/README.md

 #>
 #> Bootstrapping standard errors...

+# Plotting the deciles
 plot(deciles_decomposition)
 ```

 <img src="man/figures/README-unnamed-chunk-10-1.png" width="100%" />

-The RIF functions for the following functions are currently implemented:
+The RIF functions for the following statistics are currently
-`"quantiles"`, `"mean"`, `"variance"`, `"gini"`,
+implemented: `"quantiles"`, `"mean"`, `"variance"`, `"gini"`,
 `"interquantile_range"`, and `"interquantile_ratio"`.
 However,
-`ob_decompose` also allows to pass a custom RIF function for the
+`ob_decompose` also allows you to pass a custom RIF function for the
 decomposition, by setting `rifreg_statistic = "custom"` and passing the
 custom function to `custom_rif_function`.
 [Cowell and Flachaire
 (2007)](https://doi.org/10.1016/j.jeconom.2007.01.001), [Essama-Nssah &